etanfoo/Team-Messenger-Platform/assumptions.md

 - The user that calls channels_create is automatically an owner and member
 - The 20 character name limit includes white spaces
-- channels_listall will also so private channels
+- channels_listall will also include private channels